gooz-project/gooz_packages/mpu6050/README.md

 mpu6050 read [PIN_NAME] --gyro x,y,z --acceleration x,y,z --temperature [STATUS]
 ```
 * If temperature is desired to be measured `[STATUS]` should be "on", otherwise --temperature does not need to be entered.
-* Only the parameters that are desirable to be measured should be entered.For example, if the x direction of gyro is desired to be measured,"--gyro x" is enough.
+* Only the parameters that are desirable to be measured should be entered.For example, if the x direction of gyro is desired to be measured,`--gyro x` is enough.

 ### Listening Gyro, Acceleration and Temperature Values Measured by MPU6050 Sensor
 ```shell